 The idea of indoor citrus trees and growing them, it’s not something many of us think of.
 We never think of citrus like and orange tree, Meyer lemon tree or lime as an indoor plant.

-As a Florida native, citrus has always been a common site, growing up and still is to this day.
+As a Florida native, citrus has always been a common sight, growing up and still is to this day.

 From using orange juice in smoothies, eating grapefruits, putting lime juice on tacos (try it) or adding lemons and limes to my guacamole, citrus is a staple fruit around our house.
 In fact, my brother-in-law has a commercial grove in SW Florida.

 In the video below Patricia Boudier of Peaceful Valley Farm & Garden Supply, talks about planting and growing citrus indoors for those who live in growing USDA cold hardiness zone 7 or lower.

 Here are some of the highlights she’ll cover.

 - Best Varieties for growing indoors